adobe/spectrum-web-components/packages/button/README.md

 ```
 import '@spectrum-web-components/button/sp-button.js';
 import '@spectrum-web-components/button/sp-clear-button.js';
+import '@spectrum-web-components/button/sp-close-button.js';
 ```

-When looking to leverage the `Button` or `ClearButton` base classes as a type and/or for extension purposes, do so via:
+When looking to leverage the `Button`, `ClearButton`, or `CloseButton` base classes as a type and/or for extension purposes, do so via:

 ```
-import { Button, ClearButton } from '@spectrum-web-components/button';
+import { Button, ClearButton, CloseButton } from '@spectrum-web-components/button';
 ```

 ## Sizes